bomberstudios/fireworks/README.markdown

 The files are saved in a folder named YYYYMMDDHHMMSS (i.e: 20091028170642) inside the current folder, with the page names as the file names.
 It also changes the Optimize settings for all pages, because I hate the "GIF as default format" :)

+- **Copy as CSS3**  (No shortcut)

+  This command does its best and try to copy the currently selected object's attributes as CSS3 styles.

 - **Current Page as PNG 24 in…**  (No shortcut)

   Exports the current page as a flattened (non editable) PNG file with a 24 bits color depth.
 This command will ask you for the filename and folder location, and is specially built for @plumilla.